 - Old-age Allowance (Social Assistance):

-Old-age allowance of 2,000 rupees is paid to employees while members of the Chepang, Rautes, and other ethnic groups.
+An old-age allowance of 2,000 rupees is paid to employees.
+Members of the Chepang, Rautes, and other ethnic groups are paid 1,000 rupees.

 Permanent Disability Benefits